Chang-Yu-Chang/rhizobia-genomics/README.md

 - Follow commands in `setup_conda.sh` to install conda/miniforge/mamba on your terminal.

 - Once you have installed `mamba`, follow commands in `setup_envs.sh` to install bioconda packages.
 In general, each bioconda tool has one mamba virtual environment.
-This includes the following packages at version:

-filtlong v0.2.1
-bioawk v1.0
-miniasm v0.3
-flye v2.9.2
-medaka v1.8.0
-quast v5.2.0
-busco v5.7.1
-prokka v1.14.5
-ncbi-datasets v15.27.1
-blast v2.14.1
-sourmash v4.8.4 and a prefetch GTDB R8 genomic database for k=31 barrnap v0.9 and the RefSeq 16S database minimap2 v2.26
-fastani v1.31
-panaroo v1.3.4
-iqtree v2.3.0
-biopython v1.84
-gffread v0.12.7

 ### renv